samplchallenges/SAMPL6/pKa_challenge_instructions.md

 The file must contain the following four components in the following order: your predictions, a name for your computational protocol, a list of the major software packages used, and a long-form methods description.
 Each of these components must begin with a line containing only the corresponding keyword: `Predictions:`, `Name:`, `Software:`, and `Method:`, as illustrated in the example files.

+Example submission files can be found in `physical_properties/pKa/example_submission_files/` directory to illustrate expected format when filling submission templates of the pKa challenge.

 More detailed instructions will be provided on the challenge submission site on the D3R website.

 ## Evaluation strategy for computational pKa predictions